STEP 1: SEARCHING FOR COLLEGES

 6- College Fairs - In addition, colleges also participate in college fairs.
 Visit NACAC website to learn more about the schedule of the upcoming college fairs and plan to attend at least a few events which would give you the opportunity to meet different college representatives, and understand how their offerings suit your interests and preferences.

 The next important step is to get a better understanding of your major preferences.
-Selection of major will have an important impact on college list.
-There are several tools to help you with selecting a major based on your interests, passion and strengths.
+The selection of a major will have an important impact on the college list.
+There are several tools to help you with selecting a major based on your interests, passions, and strengths.

-Visit the EduPlan page on COLLEGE MAJORS to learn more about how to select a major that is aligned with your aspiration and your skillset.
+Visit the EduPlan page on COLLEGE MAJORS to learn more about how to select a major that is aligned with your aspirations and your skillset.

 STEP 4: FINALIZING THE LIST